marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 ## Capstone Project
 Marco Fagiani
-February 17st, 2021
+February 18st, 2021

 ## I. Definition
 ### Project Overview
 Investment firms, hedge funds and even individuals have been using financial models to better understand market behavior and make profitable investments and trades.
 A wealth of  information is available in the form of historical stock prices and company performance data, suitable for machine learning algorithms to process.

-The goal of this project is to build a stock price predictor that takes daily trading data over a certain date range as input, and outputs projected estimates for given query dates.
+The goal of this project is to build a stock price predictor that takes daily trading data over a certain date range as input, and outputs projected estimates for given time horizons.
 The selected model should guarantee a percentage error of the prediction (in the training phase) lower than the 5%.
 Note that the inputs will contain multiple metrics, such as opening price (Open), highest price the stock traded at (High), how many stocks were traded (Volume) and closing price adjusted for stock splits and dividends (Adjusted Close); this system only needs to predict the Adjusted Close price.

-In summary the project is divided in three main parts:
+In summary the project is composed of three main parts:

-- data retrieving;
+- Data retrieving;
-- data modeling;
+- Data modeling;
--  data visualization.
+-  Data visualization.

-The data retrieving is taking care of collect data from trusted source, clean them, combine with previous data and make them available to consumption of the others parts.
+The data retrieving takes care of collect data from trusted source, clean them, combine with previous data (locally stored) and make them available to consumption of the others components of the project.

-The data modeling's main task is to perform analysis and to produce the model that will be used to predict the market returns for different time spans.
-This part is mainly developed to be run on demand by the user to update the models, using the same hyper-parameters as well as to provide all the methods to investigate and explore other solutions.
+The data modeling's main task is to perform analysis (with the user supervision) and to produce the model to be used to predict the stock returns at the different time horizons.
+This part is mainly developed to be run on demand by the user itself to update the model/s and performing an hyper-parameters fine tuning as well as to provide all the methods to investigate and explore other solutions.

-Finally, the data visualization part provides a dashboard for the user to display historical data as well as the predictions achieved using up-to-date data.
+Finally, the data visualization provides a dashboard to the user in order to display historical data as well as the predictions achieved using up-to-date data.
+The data visualization leverages over the data retrieving to collect the historical data and  it uses the data modeling to request the predictions.

 ### Problem Statement

-In order to produce any model the first step required is the collection of the data that will be used.
-Once a trusted source is selected the data must be analyzed to understand any issues within the data itself.
-Common problems are the presence of gaps in the data, fields reporting the same constant value, or fields with missing data.
-Moreover, begin the main goal to provide up-to-date prediction, the data must be updated with newest one on daily basis, avoiding the download of the whole required range every time.
+In order to produce any model, the first requirement is the collection of the data.
+Once a trusted source is selected, the data must be analyzed in order to understand any issues within the data itself.
+Common problems are the presence of gaps in the data, fields reporting the same constant value, or fields with missing data while other fields not.
+Moreover, being the main goal to provide up-to-date prediction, the data must be updated with newest one on daily basis, avoiding the download of the whole required range every time, that could easily reach time intervals of several years.

-Aiming to produce a prediction of the future returns for different time spans, one thing to understand is the amount o data to be used, especially to train the model.
+Aiming to produce a prediction of the future returns for different time horizons, it is needed to understand the amount of data to be used, especially to train the model.
 Few data will produce a model with both poor performance and not representing the general phenomena, but only a specific path in the data.
-On the other hand, using the maximum amount of data available, without a proper split in train and test sets, could lead to produce poor performance (example, due to over-fitting the model on the training data), lack of specificity of the model as well as really long training times.
+On the other hands, using an excessive extended window of data, without a proper split in train and test sets, could lead to produce poor performance as well (example, due to overfitting the model on the training data), lack of specificity of the model as well as really long training times.
 Moreover, the extraction of meaningful features is another important step.
-Select the right feature, even just dropping of the original one, can help to reduce the number of used data (thus a faster training phase), as well as pointing to the development of features that maximize the knowledge.
+The selection of the right features, even just dropping of some of the original raw data, can help to drastically increase the performance while reducing the number of used data (thus a faster training phase).

 Finally, the results must be presented to the final user, in yet comprehensive but understandable manner.
+The dashboard should display an overview of the expected predictions, for different time horizons, as well as report these predictions concatenated  with the historical data.